1. Home

 How to Maximize the Energy Output of a Solar Panel

 Solar panels deliver value with every watt-hour they generate.
-By maximizing the energy output of your solar panels, you can further reduce utility bills, shorten your payback period, and increase your return on investment.
+By maximizing the energy output of your solar panels, you can further reduce electric bills, shorten your payback period, and increase your return on investment.
 To maximize your solar power production, we recommend the following.

 2. Utilize your usable installation space.
 On rooftop systems, solar panels should be placed flush against sloped, south-facing roofs or on any face that receives direct sunlight most of the day.
 For ground-mounted solar panels or homes with flat roofs, you can maximize your solar panel energy output by tilting panels towards the sun at the optimal angle for year-round production.